 "Etchings serve to faithfully and energetically record the happiest thoughts of the artist.
 We rejoice in a quantity of etchings by the most celebrated painters."

 -- François-Charles Joullain, 1786

-Purchased with money from the Carl H. Lieber Fund for the John Herron Art Institute, now the Indianapolis Museum of Art, in 1949.
+Purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1949.